PBrockmann/ipython_ferretmagic/README.md

 It will set all directories needed to run pyferret (font, ppl, jnls, datasets, ...).

-Install also PyFerret as a conda package from https://anaconda.org/conda-forge/pyferret The ferret magic extension is part of the distribution.
+Install also PyFerret as a conda package from https://anaconda.org/conda-forge/pyferret The ferret magic extension is now distributed from this package.

 ## Usage